sdanzan/groovy-wrapper/README.md

 groovy-wrapper
 ==============

-A modified version of th eGroovyWrapper script
+A modified version of the GroovyWrapper script (http://groovy.codehaus.org/WrappingGroovyScript) allowing passing multiple jars to be embedded in the final jar.